 National Operating Protocol for the timely notification, reporting and management of serious adverse event and/or serious adverse reaction shall be laid down by the order of the Minister.

-Protocol referred to the paragraph …of this article shall also specify the procedures for the notification of all relevant competent authorities involved in the management of measures related to serious adverse reactions or events to grantee interconnection between the notification system and management of corrective measures.

 When there is an exchange of organs between Georgia and other (EU member) state, the reporting of serious adverse events and reactions will be carried out in accordance with procedure agreed between competent authorities.